winitzki/scall/tutorial/programming_dhall.md

 We may view `PointedP` as a map from functors to functors that always returns the identity functor (a "constant map", so to speak).

-The corresponding free $FM$-typeclass evidence is here:
+The corresponding free FM-typeclass evidence is here:

 ```dhall
 let freeFMTypeclassTFreePointed : FreeFMTypeclassT PointedP FreePointed